makrai/notes/raffel1910-transfer-t5.md

 * We evaluating performance on a wide variety of English-based NLP problems, including question answering, document

-# 2 model and its implementation, our procedure for formulating every text
-processing problem as a text-to-text task, and the suite of tasks we consider
+# 2 model, implementation, formulating every problem as a txt2txt, tasks

 ## 2.3 Downstream Tasks